romildo/straightline-java/README.md

 ## Pretty printing the AST

-Make `AST` implement the interface `ToTree` from the `javalang-render` library.
-This will allow converting the AST to general trees that can be easily drawn on a terminal.
+Make `AST` implement the interface `javaslang.render.ToTree<String>` from the `javalang-render` library.
+This will allow converting the AST to general trees of `String` that can be easily drawn in different ways.

+1. Add the `implements` clause to the class declaration of `AST`.
+2. Implement the method `toTree` in each concrete subclass of `AST`.
+It has no arguments and returns a `javaslang.collection.TreeNode<String>` corresponding to the AST.
+3. Test with the AST written previously, drawing it in the terminal.

 ## Calculating the maximum number of arguments in print statements

 Add a method `maxargs` to calculate the maximum number of arguments in print statements ocurring in a given program.

+It should have no arguments and returns an `int`.

+Test with the AST you have created above.

 ## Interpreting

 Add a method `interp` to run a program.

+It should have a `Map<String, Integer>` as argument representing the memory, and runs the program.

+The memory can be a hash table where the keys are variable names, and the associated values are the value of the variable.

+Test with the AST you have created above.

+## Write test units for the project

+Write the class `MainTest` in the directory `test/java` to test the interpreter.